tux4kids/Tuxpaint-Android/README.md

 Develop
 ========
-If you want to develop futher tuxpaint on the Android, there are some points which might be helpful:
+If you want to develop futher Tux Paint on the Android, there are some points which might be helpful:

 1. Before you come to develop, you shall know a few about Linux, C, Java, JNI and NDK.
 2. If you meet some issues or problems, please check following `Issues&Solutions` section;
 3. Since `setlocale` is not implemented well by Android, please avoid to use this function;
-4. For onscreen keybord on the Android, if you have not set property `onscreen-keyboard` and `onscreen-keyboard-layout` in the config file, tuxpaint will try to use Android keybord; otherwise, tuxpaint will follow your decision.
+4. For onscreen keybord on the Android, if you have not set property `onscreen-keyboard` and `onscreen-keyboard-layout` in the config file, Tux Paint will try to use Android keybord; otherwise, Tux Paint will follow your decision.
 You can disable keybord by setting `onscreen-keyboard` to `false`, you can also use tuxpaint's keybord by setting `onscreen-keyboard-layout` to `$layout-name` in the `osk` folder.
-5. For debug the tuxpaint, you shall compile with DEBUG macro in the src/debug.h.
+5. For debug the Tux Paint, you shall compile with DEBUG macro in the src/debug.h.
 And then, you can
-  * eithor read the log file `/mnt/sdcard/TuxPaint/tuxpaint.log`;
+  * eithor read the log file `/mnt/sdcard/tuxpaint/tuxpaint.log`;
   * or use `LOGE` and `LOGI` to get message from the `LogCat`.
-6. If you want to set or disable the property of tuxpaint, you can modify the configure file `tuxpaint.cfg` in `assert/tuxpaint.zip` of this project to create a new apk.
+6. If you want to set or disable the property of Tux Paint, you can modify the configure file `tuxpaint.cfg` in `assets/tuxpaint.zip` of this project to create a new apk.
 But a better approach is that you can only create or modify the configure file `tuxpaint.cfg` in the `/mnt/sdcard/Android/data/org.tuxpaint/files/` directly on your test Android devices.
-7. Although the dependent libraries of tuxpaint have been compiled successfully, some functions of these libraries may not run as supposed or may even get crashed.
+7. Although the dependent libraries of Tux Paint have been compiled successfully, some functions of these libraries may not run as supposed or may even get crashed.
 Thus, please do not trust these compiled libraries too much and be careful.
 When something becomes strange, test by yourself.

 Bugs&Comments
 =================
-Send bugs and comments to TuxPaint developer's mailing list:
+Send bugs and comments to Tux Paint developer's mailing list:

 	tuxpaint-devel@lists.sourceforge.net